 After an overwhelming adventure of this glorious monument to the Inca achievement, a delicious lunch will be served at the famed Machu Picchu Sanctuary Lodge, before taking the return shuttle down to Machu Picchu Pueblo.
 Back in town, you will get settled into your cozy hotel, where dinner will be served on property for you later this evening.
 (This service is on a private basis.)

-Following your exploration, you will ride the return shuttle down to Machu Picchu Pueblo, where you will board the Vistadome train for your journey onward.
-Upon arrival at the train station, you will be greeted by a driver and transferred to your overnight accommodations.
+At the end of this unforgettable experience, you will ride the shuttle bus back down to Machu Picchu Pueblo, where you will board the Vistadome Train.
+Upon arrival at the train station, you will be welcomed by a driver and transferred to your hotel.

 Upon arrival at the Puerto Maldonado Airport, you will be met by an Inkaterra representative and transferred to the boarding wharf.
 Begin to experience the enchantment of the rainforest, as you take a 45-minute boat ride along the Madre de Dios River to arrive at Inkaterra Reserva Amazonica lodge.
 After a short briefing, settle into your beautiful cabaña and enjoy your lunch in the dining room.
 Take a siesta if you wish, followed by a refreshing tea to get ready for the afternoon excursion.